tingshan2859880/Operations-Research-Applications/README.md

 ![summary](img/price.png)

 Our result provides reasonable decision suggestions.
-According to the above table and graph, we observe that when the left period is larger or when the inventory level is smaller, the discount rate can be set higher, i.e. the shoes is more expensive.
+According to the above table and graph, we observe that when the left period is larger or when the inventory level is smaller, the discount rate can be set higher, i.e. the shoes are more expensive.

 ### Comments

-We provide a methodology that combines the ordering quality and dynamic pricing decisions.
+We provide a methodology that considers the ordering quality and dynamic pricing decisions.
 The method combines prescriptive and predictive analysis of the dynamic pricing problem, and we solve the problem by doing demand estimation and stochastic dynamic programming.
 About the demand estimation methodologies, we use typical linear regression and ARIMA considering the influence of time trend.
 About two-stage stochastic dynamic programming methodology, we try to plan a product's best ordering quantity and the pricing strategy.
 In the first stage, we formulate profit maximization linear programming model to solve the ordering quantity.
 In the second stage, we formulate a stochastic dynamic programming model to determine the discounting plan for multiple periods.
-We take the salvage value, demand fluctuation, and inventory cost into account to find an optimal pricing strategy.
+We take the stochastic demand and inventory cost into account to find an optimal pricing strategy.
 We finally compare the planning results of three kinds of two-stage models, which are the recourse, EV, and scenario analysis solution, and the main differences among them is the concatenate way of the two stages.
 <!-- About how to concatenate the two stages calculation, we use three models and compare the results.  -->